photoprism/photoprism-docs/docs/funding.md

 for production, which is perfectly fine.
 On the other hand, it also doesn't mean we have to provide this service for free to our users.

-We understand money is a very sensitive topic most of our users don't engage with and even try to avoid.
+We understand money is a very sensitive topic most of our users don't engage with.
 For this reason, we'll exclude this topic from our social media communication from now on.

 ## Public and corporate sponsorship ##